CS340-19/Linux-4-Kids/STATUS.md

 ### Team

-Samar - I'd like to get the whole team working more on adding code Changes to components and styling.
-I've set up most so far with a little help since I have experience, but I should be able to outline specific tasks now that everyone can do.
+Samar - I'd like to get the whole team working more on adding code changes to components and styling.
+I've set up most so far with a little help since I have experience, but I should be able to outline specific tasks now that everyone can do since we now have a well-laid basic framework for our project.

+Engelvin-Grezes -

+Wasilko -

+Derby - During this iteration my goal was to implement user profiles using mongodb.
+I was unsuccesful in accomplishing this by our team's established deadline.
+Within the next few days I will be making another concerted effort to get the profiles functional and hosted on the mongo database.
+In addition, I hope to assist Jacob in the continued stylization of the site.

 what roles did team members have for this iteration